jozsefmorrissey/node-server/services/cabinet/README.md

 #### Urgent

 #### Annoying
+HTML build changes are only applied the next time server is started.
 Parts3D display is not reflecting divider type on create (base:T is always full on creation)

 #### When I get around to it